-We recommend getting cash out in the target currency before you go abroad and save it for emergencies.
+We recommend getting cash out in the target currency before you go abroad and saving it for emergencies.
 Do not have it on your person when exploring the city - hide the majority in the room where you are staying.
 (Use a safe if there is one available).
-It's also wise to register with an online bank beforehand, in case for some reason your card isn't accepted in your new city.
+It's also wise to register with an online bank beforehand, in case it turns out that for some reason, your card isn't accepted in your new city.

 If there is a medication you need to take regularly, or have in case of emergencies, inform your doctor that you are going away for X length of time and get it prescribed for the upcoming 6-12 months.
 Trying to find alternatives may be difficult in another language, they may not even exist in the same way there, or you might have to go through a lengthy administrative process before having access to prescribed medicines.

-Take your phone, laptop, speakers, cameras so you can continue your studies and passions easily abroad.
-Check which chargers go with which appliance and whether you will need an adapter.
+Take your phone, laptop, speakers, and cameras, so that you can easily continue your studying and practice your hobbies abroad.
+Check which chargers go with which appliance and whether you will need an adapter for your host country.

 There's the essential Erasmus checklist for you...so get packing!!!
 Last but not least, don't forget to pack a friendly attitude, an appetite for new experiences and cuisines, and a thirst for adventure!
 Have fun and stay safe out there :D

 When you find yourself alone in an unfamiliar place, you will grab onto any piece of familiarity you can find.
 Imagine trying to get cozy in an empty room with a default layout - no personal touch, no character, no nothing.
 This might seem silly now, but hanging up a string of Christmas lights or taping a few pictures with family and friends above your bed may do wonders to cheer you up.

 Of course, it probably won't be possible to bring your own bedside table or a carpet, but even small touches like a favourite blanket, a scented candle, or a snuggly pillow will add the much-needed warmth to your new accommodation.